 What is Hemp?

 Hemp plants grow wild all over the planet and have been used by humans for medicinal purposes for at least the last 5,000 years.
 Hemp is the non-psychoactive variety of Cannabis sativa L, meaning there is no ‘high’ associated with its use.
-Other strains of cannabis that are psychoactive are considered to be “marijuana” in today’s world.
-The difference is that Hemp has less than .3% of the THC component found in the psychoactive strains.
+Other strains of cannabis that are psychoactive are considered to be “marijuana,” which has more than .3% of THC.

-In Tennessee, the state regulators check all hemp plants cultivated by our licensed growers before harvest so the crops can be certified as having less than the .3% THC threshold and are therefore hemp & not marijuana, which is still illegal in some states, Tennessee included.
+In Tennessee, state regulators check all hemp plants cultivated by our licensed growers before harvest so the crops can be certified as having less than the .3% THC threshold.
+This marks the crops as hemp, not marijuana, which is still illegal in some states, Tennessee included.
 The entire process is encouraged and regulated by the state.

-Also known as Industrial Hemp, the domesticated plant has uses in over 10,000 products..rope, canvas, clothing, paper, fuel, fiberglass, brick, lubricants etc…but is best known in today’s world for its healing properties in people & animals.
+Also known as Industrial Hemp, the domesticated plant has uses in over 10,000 products, including rope, canvas, clothing, paper, fuel, fiberglass, brick, lubricants, but it is best known today for its healing properties in people and animals.

 Hemp in Tennessee

 In 2014, The 108th General Assembly enacted Public Chapter 916 regarding the growing of industrial hemp in Tennessee.